Welcome to Stourport Medical Centre Medical practice

-The practice is part of the complex containing the town’s old library, police and fire station, as well as the local health centre where the District Nurses are based.
+The practice is part of the complex containing the town’s old library, police and fire station, as well as the local Medical centre where the District Nurses are based.

-Stourport Health Centre is part of ‘WYRE FOREST HEALTH PARTNERSHIP’.
+Stourport Medical Centre is part of ‘WYRE FOREST HEALTH PARTNERSHIP’.
 We are one valued and committed team, combining innovation and integrity to provide the best possible quality of care for our patients.

 Following the merger in December 2014 of 5 practices and a further admission in December 2015, Wyre Forest Health Partnership now comprises of 6 sites with 40 Partners looking after 73 000 patients, helped by 203 staff.
 SHC serves nearly 9000 patients with the help of 4 Partners & 3 Associated GPs.

 We were really pleased to read the exciting news about the Covid – 19 vaccine being approved for use.
 Because of the nature of the vaccine and the logistics of getting it delivered, initially not all GP surgeries will deliver it from their buildings.
 We are pleased to say that two of our surgeries have been approved to deliver the vaccination from their buildings, for our Wyre Forest Health Partnership (WFHP) patients.
 We will be working with the other WFHP practices to give the vaccinations from Stourport Health Centre and Kidderminster Medical Centre.